Beetlejuice Beetlejuice Release Date, Plot, Cast, Trailer And More Details

 Making a movie requires a whole lot of work from a whole lot of people.
 Directors, actors, and screenwriters tend to receive the most credit for a job well done, but they're really just the tip of the movie-making iceberg.
 Luckily, "Beetlejuice Beetlejuice" boasts major names in every possible role — especially when it comes to costume design and music.

-Oscar-winning designer Colleen Atwood will be crafting costumes for "Beetlejuice Beetlejuice."
+Oscar-winning designer Colleen Atwood crafted costumes for "Beetlejuice Beetlejuice."
 Her body of work is staggeringly vast and varied: She's responsible for the sartorial brilliance of "Chicago," "Alice in Wonderland," "Gattaca," "Into the Woods," and "Top Gun: Maverick," among other flicks.
 She also has a long history working with Tim Burton, having collaborated with the auteur on everything from "Edward Scissorhands" to "Ed Wood."
 The creepily elegant aesthetic she's always brought to Burton's movies is sure to shine brightly in the second "Beetlejuice."
 And don't worry — she's made sure his most iconic look will return.
 "Beetlejuice has to have a striped suit," Atwood told ComicBook.com.
 "It's like doing 'Alice in Wonderland' needs a blue dress.
 How long they wear it is another thing.
 But Beetlejuice, that is the quintessential Beetlejuice."

 Is there a trailer for Beetlejuice Beetlejuice?

-Set to a mournful version of "The Banana Boat" song, the teaser trailer for "Beetlejuice Beetlejuice" takes us back to our quirky stomping grounds.
-We watch as Jenna Ortega's Astrid rides her bike across the same bridge where Adam and Barbara Maitland died in the original film, we return to haunt the old Deetz house, and then we see the miniature town model where so much weird stuff happened in the first film.
-It looks like that miniature set is going to be equally weird in the sequel, as it cracks in two and unleashes an especially ghoulish-looking Beetlejuice, much to Lydia Deetz' horror.
-"The juice is loose," the bio-exorcist cracks, and we're so happy to have him back.
+Released in March 2024, the teaser trailer for "Beetlejuice Beetlejuice" is set to a mournful version of "The Banana Boat" song and takes us back to the old Deetz house.
+It's here we get a glimpse of the miniature town model where so much weird stuff happened in the first film.
+As the teaser progresses, the model cracks in two and unleashes an especially ghoulish-looking Beetlejuice, much to Lydia Deetz's horror.
+"The juice is loose," the bio-exorcist jokes, and we're so happy to have him back.

 Who's stealing props from the Beetlejuice Beetlejuice set?